Rasheed124/Javascript-projects/README.md

 etc.

-# Check other branches for others
+# Check other branches for more.

 Thank you 😍.